Benjarag/VLN2/README.md

 - Notify the buyers' when a seller has made an action on their offer (i.e. accepted, rejected, or made it contingent)
 - The buyers' email includes which property status has been updated, for what price and congratulates them.

-## System restriction
+## Guest User
+#### The system shall allow guest users to:
+- Guests shall be able to access and navigate the website without logging in.
+This includes pages such as Home, Property Listings, and Property Details.
+- Guests shall be able to view a list of available properties, including basic details like address, price, number of rooms, and a thumbnail image.
+- Guests shall be able to apply filters (e.g., location, price range, property type) to narrow down the list of visible properties.
+- Guests shall be able to view the full details of a property, including description, price, address, images, and seller information.
+- Guests shall be able to view seller profiles (individuals or agencies) when clicking on a seller’s name or thumbnail on a property listing.
+- Guests shall not be able to: Submit purchase offers, favorite or bookmark properties, view or update a user profile, view their purchase offers, or finalize offers.
-### If a guest attempts to perform a restricted action, the system shall redirect them to the login page and display the message: “Please log in or create an account to use this feature.”
+- If a guest attempts to perform a restricted action, the system shall redirect them to the login page and display the message: “Please log in or create an account to use this feature.”
-#### The system does this when:
-- A guest user tries to navigate to the **Favorites** page
-- A guest user tries to navigate to the **Offers** page
-- A guest user tries to 'heart' a listing